manojjsm/austerejs/README.md

   * above a comment block,
   * below a comment block,
   * below a ```var``` statement,
-  * between all functions,
+  * below a function,
-  * between all method definitions in a prototype literal,
+  * below a method in a prototype literal,
   * and nowhere else.

   As follows: